 How is indirect procurement handled?
 What’s the difference between direct and indirect procurement?
 And what can you do to ensure the highest revenue for your business without sacrificing the quality of goods and services you will be purchasing?

 What Is Indirect Procurement?

-The indirect procurement process optimizes purchasing for goods, supplies, services, and materials not directly related to manufacturing a business’s product output.
-These items include anything used to maintain day to day operations, such as:
+The indirect procurement process optimizes purchasing any items used to maintain day to day operations; typically goods and services not directly related to manufacturing a business’s product output.

 - Office supplies, hardware, and equipment

 - Human resources (e.g. recruitment, onboarding, and training)